DaviGuanabara/dronechase/readme.md

 poetry run python apps/stage01/train.py
 ```

-Each stage is independent and corresponds to a specific experimental setup described in the dissertation.
+Each stage corresponds to an experimental setup described in the academic dissertation.

 ---